 - Friendships & relationships

 Members of the Speakers Bureau have different areas of expertise in talking about their diagnosis.
 Please review the biographies below to select the most appropriate speaker for your organization.
 Contact Jim Murray at firstname.lastname@example.org if you are interested in becoming a speaker.
-Contact our training department for more information or to arrange for one of our speakers to visit you (or if you are interested in becoming a speaker).
+Contact our training department to arrange for one of our speakers to visit you (or if you are interested in becoming a speaker).

 *Please Note: The Speakers Bureau consists of experienced non-professional speakers with Asperger profiles.
 To schedule a consultation or training by one of our professional Asperger/Autism specialists, please visit our Consultation and Training page.